-THE PLAN FOR 2017/18 - 2019/20
+THE PLAN FOR 2018/19 - 2020/21

-Since many entities are selected based on the magnitude of risk to the GRE as a whole, they also tend to be more significant in terms of expenditures.
-As shown in Exhibit 3, the Auditor General had either a direct or oversight level of involvement for 83% of government entity expenses for the 2015/16 fiscal year (as reported in the financial statements of individual government entities).
-Note that Exhibits 3 and 4 exclude the expenses of core government operations, which the Auditor General audits directly.
+Because many government entities are selected based on the magnitude of risk to the GRE as a whole, they also tend to be more significant in terms of expenditures.

+As shown in Exhibit 3, the Auditor General had either a direct or oversight level of involvement for 84% of government entity expenses for the 2016/17 fiscal year (as reported in the financial statements of individual government entities).
+Note that Exhibits 3 and 4 exclude the expenses of core government operations, which our office audits directly.

-As shown in Exhibit 4, of the entities where the Auditor General is not the appointed auditor, the vast majority of government entities are audited by the larger auditing firms (BDO Canada LLP, Deloitte LLP, Grant Thornton LLP, KPMG LLP and PricewaterhouseCoopers LLP).
+As shown in Exhibit 4, of the entities for which the Auditor General is not the appointed auditor, the vast majority are audited by the larger auditing firms (BDO Canada LLP, Deloitte LLP, Grant Thornton LLP, KPMG LLP and PricewaterhouseCoopers LLP).

 We work closely with these firms regarding their involvement in auditing government entities.

-Appendix A shows the Auditor General's proposed audit coverage by level of involvement for each government entity and trust fund, by each year of the plan.
-It also includes, for comparison, the implemented coverage levels for 2015/16 and 2016/17.
+Appendix A presents the Auditor General's proposed audit coverage by level of involvement for each government entity and trust fund, by each year of the plan.
+It also includes, for comparison, the implemented coverage levels for 2016/17 and 2017/18.

 Each year, we revisit our risk and coverage assessments and revise the plan where needed.
-Appendix B presents a summary of all government entities where the current year coverage (fiscal 2016/17) and proposed coverage for 2017/18 through 2019/20 differ from the plan approved by the Select Standing Committee on Public Accounts in November 2015.
+Appendix B presents a summary of all government entities where the current year's coverage (fiscal 2017/18) and proposed coverage for 2018/19 through 2020/21 differ from the plan approved by the Select Standing Committee on Public Accounts in October 2016.
 We give a brief explanation for each difference.